KyleRui0202/acme-wines/readme.md

 Actually not all features of this application (e.g., processing the order importing task asynchronously in a queue) are covered in the test.
 I probably will keep working on them as well as critical unit testing.

-## Acknowledgement
-Chris, thank you for your patience!
-And I do apologize for the delayed submission of this code challenge.
-Actually I did try my best to complete it not just as a test but also make it something in which a real-world project may be built upon in the future.
-So I spent quite some time on testing and debugging it as well as introduced additional features.
-I'm sorry again for any inconvinience.

 ## License